jakemeyerscdw/automation/misc/docker/cloudauto/README.md

 * [Ansible](http://www.ansible.com/)
 * [Jsonnet](http://google.github.io/jsonnet/doc/index.html)

+### Using this image

+### Building this image
+Admittedly the build process for this image is a bit convoluted.
+But the actual steps involved are quite simple:
+* cd in this project's root directory
+* run build.sh

+Note, to run the build.sh script requires that Docker be installed.
+Either natively on Linux or from [boot2docker](http://boot2docker.io) should be sufficient.

+If you're wondering why the under-the-covers build process got so wacky it's because it started out with a Makefile.
+Make works fine on Linux.
+But on boot2docker, not so much.
+So the quick and dirty workaround was to package up the Makefile in its own Dockerfile.
+Long term, the right thing to do is merge the Makefile into the build.sh script.

 ### Ansible roles
 Like most other configuration management systems, Ansible supports third-party contributions. "[Ansible Galaxy](https://galaxy.ansible.com) jump-starts your automation